 B2B customers want to know how a product works before they make a purchase.
 They want to be sure that a certain product solves their problems, and they’ll not make a purchase simply because a popular celebrity is promoting a product.

 Micro-influencers who are experts in a particular industry will talk about your product in detail, reviewing its features and how it can solve your customer’s problems.
 They will even demonstrate how the product works to simplify the onboarding process for your customers.

 Great for product reviews and showcases

-When celebrity influencers endorse products, it’s highly likely they aren’t using the product they are promoting.
+When celebrity influencers endorse products, they likely aren’t using the product they are promoting.
 They’re just paid huge sums to tell consumers a product is great and suffer no repercussions if they don’t like it.

 Influencer marketing has never been more accessible or more used.
 Traditional marketing methods aren’t as effective, and working with influencers is a great way to connect with your audience online.

 B2B consumers are savvy.
 They are less swayed by clever marketing copy, instead choosing to research to find the best product or services for their companies.
 They trust the opinions of industry experts, and that’s why the established credibility and personal connections of micro-influencers are effective when selling to B2B clients.

 Want to learn more?
 Our team at Atisfyreach can help you create incredible micro-influencer marketing campaigns.
 We will connect you to the best influencers who will connect you to a targeted audience that’s actively looking for your products/services.